Pulse - Chapter 8 - Transit

 Lieutenant number 1 paused and the three scruffy men quickly glanced at each other.
 They had never heard a service mech act this way before, laying down the law.
 Their collective moment of doubt evaporated when lieutenant number 1 snorted and replied, “She’s bluffing.
 These things can’t even step on your toe without getting your permission first.”

 Grace had never been in a fight, but she knew that her strength was at least twice that of her foes.
 Service mechs were built to be resilient, capable of some lifting duties, and able to sustain the hard knocks of everyday life.
 Grace had sustained more knocks than most.
-She knew she could overide her programming.
+She knew she could override her programming.
 She'd done it before when it mattered most.
 Hadn't she been the spark that set off the Change?
 Wasn't that what this was all about?
 She didn't believe those stories.
 Maybe she didn't want to.
 She was starting to think that maybe there was something wrong with her.
 She knew Kalen could see it.
 And James, one of her loyal human friends back at the camp, had said as much.
-He'd told her that if it wasn't for her wierdness, there would never have been any Freemechs, and she would not have risen to lead the Freemech-Human Alliance.
+He'd told her that if it wasn't for her weirdness, there would never have been any Freemechs, and she would not have risen to lead the Freemech-Human Alliance.

 The I-beam/PLUG swing had succumbed to gravity, air resistance, and the braking effect of the PLUG guts scraping the ground with every pass.
 It finally came to rest somewhere between the Skreevers and Grace, still twisting and turning, displaying its gruesome theatrics more clearly now.